lizadaly/surrealisme/README.md

 The source code in this repository is in the public domain.

-A 140-page PDF book (best viewed as 2-up) is available https://www.dropbox.com/s/0p7ikz9baw2i7ad/random-chance.pdf?dl=0 *(Warning: 240 MB)*
+A 140-page PDF book (best viewed as 2-up) is available https://www.dropbox.com/s/0p7ikz9baw2i7ad/random-chance.pdf?dl=0 *(Warning: 240 MB)* or in print from Blurb http://www.blurb.com/b/5936745-random-chance

 Installation